Stephanie Storey: Early life and background

 When she was a child, her parents drove the family from coast to coast in a motorhome.
 When she was eighteen, she went to Europe with a traveling choir.
 She has snorkeled the Great Barrier Reef and hiked to a glacier on the south coast of Iceland.

 She attended Lakeside High School in Hot Springs, Arkansas and graduated in 1993.

 Stephanie Storey achieved cum laude and received a Bachelor of Arts in Fine Arts from Vanderbilt University.
 While at Vanderbilt, she did a semester abroad at Universita di Pisa, studying art and Italian.
 Storey then went on to receive a Master of Fine Arts in Creative Writing from Emerson College.
 She attended a Ph.D. program in Art History at Washington University in St. Louis.
 She has taken classes in screenwriting, fiction, and literature at UCLA Extension.
 She has been an acting student at Actors Workout Studio, Actors Creative Workshop, and the Elephant Theater.
-Storey has also studied improv comedy at the Groundlings and University of California, Berkeley.

 She has lived in Arkansas, Nashville, Tennessee, Boston, Massachusetts, and St. Louis, Missouri.